 We have fulfilled the responsibilities described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report, including in relation to these matters.
-Accordingly, our audit included the option of the consolidated in a particulated to respond to our assessment of the risks of material misstatement of the consolidated in a particulated in a particulated below, provide the basis for our audit opinion on the accompanying consolidated financial statements.
+Accordingly, our audit included the perfection of the consolidated the perfection of the consolidated to respond to our assessment of the risks of material misstatement of the consolidated to a state that the matters below, provide the basis for our audit opinion on the accompanying consolidated financial statements.